ubcxzhang/DesignCTPB/README.md

 ### Setting Python environment and load package
 library(DesignCTPB)\
-create_venv(reticulate_venv="designctpb_numba",py_path=NULL) # user could name the python environment as he/she likes, also user can specify the python path, otherwise the default python will be assigned\
+create_venv(reticulate_venv="designctpb_numba",py_path=NULL) # user could name the python environment as he/she likes, also user can specify the python path, otherwise the default python will be applied\
 py_initial(reticulate_venv="designctpb_numba")

 ### Calculating optimal alpha-split for a given setting of input parameters